 In all circumstances, staff will speak to all the pupils involved separately, gain a statement of facts from them and use consistent language and open questions for each account.
-This will occur by asking the pupils directly to tell you what has happened.
+This will occur by using the same script and staff will ask the pupils directly to tell them what has happened.
 Staff should only interrupt the pupil to gain clarity with open questions, 'where, when, why, who.'
-(What happened?
+(For example: What happened?
 Who observed the incident?
 What was seen?
 What was heard?
 Did anyone intervene?).
 A full and clear record of exactly what the pupil has said in their own language will be made (and no individual interpretation of the facts made which could impact on the disclosure) and stored following the school's recording procedures.